abingdonpta/abingdonpta/content/posts/2024-02-05 Amazing Abingdon/index.md

 ---

 Save the date for Amazing Abingdon!
 Join us Friday, March 1 from 7:30 to 9:15 and see your child's learning in action!
-See the attached flyer for more details.
+See the flyer below for more details.

 {{< imgresize o=492x src="files/flyer-en.png" alt="English flyer" >}}
 {{< imgresize o=492x src="files/flyer-es.png" alt="Spanish flyer" >}}